Remembrance Day is on November 11th and on that day there are usually ceremonies, parades and other events throughout Vancouver.

 Remembrance Day in Surrey

-- Ceremonies take place at the Cloverdale Cenotaph by the Surrey Museum at 17710 56A Avenue from 9:30 am to 12:30 pm.
-After the official ceremony, activities include “peaceful crafts” for children, opportunities to write postcards to veterans, and the showing of Second World War films in the museum’s theatre.
+Surrey’s Main Remembrance Day Ceremonies take place at the Cloverdale Cenotaph by the Surrey Museum at 17710 56A Avenue from 10:00 am to 1:00 pm.
+After the official ceremony there is a short procession along 176a Street.

 - Suggestion: While in Surrey, consider visiting Bear Creek Park to check out the fall colours, or if in the Crescent Beach area go for a stroll along the waterfront or through Elgin Heritage Park.

 In 2021, as was the case in 2020, there was no big public event.
 In 2022 the ceremony is open to the public again.
 There are also activities available at the Surrey Museum and Surrey Archives building between 10:00 am and 1:00 pm.

 Click Remembrance Day in Cloverdale for more details.

 Remembrance Day events take place in a number of locations around the City of Vancouver on November 11, including at the Cenotaph at Victory Square downtown and in Stanley Park at the Japanese Canadian War Memorial.
 There’s also an annual ceremony at the University of British Columbia.

 Victory Square Event

 The ceremony at the Cenotaph at Victory Square is particularly impressive.
 It’s also the region’s longest running annual Remembrance Day ceremony.
 As many as 15,000 people attend in a typical year.